pairshaped/curlingio-docs/docs/getting-started/pricing.md

 There are **NO FEES** for offline payments.
 This is when a member registers at your club using Curling I/O selects the "Cash / Cheque" option.
 You are responsible for collecting offline payments and logging those payments against your orders in Curling I/O. Offline payments cost you nothing but your time (to collect and log).

 Online payments can take up to 7 days before they are cleared and available for payout (direct deposit).

+International credit cards incur additional fees with our payment processor, resulting in a 3.4% + $0.30 fee.
+You can optionally let us know if you do not want to accept international cards (forcing members to pay using other means).

 We can't offer the same price for U.S. base clubs, simply because we don't have a volume discount w/ our payment processor in the U.S yet.
 If you are a U.S. based club, please contact us for details: support@curling.io.